SezginBIO/SamTools1/tutorial.md

 ```

 # A Further Step
-- Do you want to detect SNPs or heterogeneity by using SAMtools? ,but HOW?
+- Do you want to detect SNPs-heterogeneity- by using SAMtools? ,but HOW?

 _Answer_: